 What is Lo Loestrin® Fe?

 Lo Loestrin Fe is a prescription birth control pill used for the prevention of pregnancy.
+If you are moderately obese, discuss with your healthcare provider whether Lo Loestrin Fe is the best choice for you.

 IMPORTANT RISK INFORMATION